devchan64/devchan64.github.io/_posts/en/2024-11-01-message-architecture-and-operational-design.md

 - Project
 - DevOps
 - Platformization
-title: '"Message-Based Architecture and Operations-Centric Design"'
+title: 'Message-Based Architecture and Operations-Centric Design'
 ---
 > `gpt-4-turbo` has translated this article into English.